If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 BSA estimations are important for many areas of clinical medicine, such as standardization of physiological parameters like cardiac output and renal glomerular filtration rate and calculation of drug dosages.
 Here, comparison between BSA obtained from post-mortem whole-body CT scans and BSA calculated by nine predictive formulae to assess for accuracy.

-Reference to paper in Clinical Physiology and Functional Imaging (2015)
+Link to paper in Clinical Physiology and Functional Imaging (2015)

 A test of inter- and intra-observer error for an atlas method of combined histological data for the evaluation of enamel hypoplasia